More Tips for Estate Planning in Raleigh NC!

 One of the most important parts of creating a foundational estate plan is choosing a loved one to carry out your wishes.
 This person will act on your behalf and in your best interests, should you become disabled, as well as when you pass.
 Each of the estate planning documents we have talked about in this post, and our previous one, will require you to select a fiduciary to act on your behalf either during your lifetime or after your death.
 Our estate planning attorney can help you choose the fiduciary by explaining the function of each fiduciary.
 You can then decide who will be right for the situation.
 In addition, a back-up fiduciary should be chosen in case one is needed for any reason.

 Estate planning in Raleigh NC is an important part of life that should not be overlooked.
-If you are ready to start talking about getting your estate in order, contact Eldreth Law Firm, PC.
+If you are ready to start talking about getting your estate in order, contact Eldreth Law Firm, PLLC.
 Our attorney in Raleigh NC is standing by to help you with all your estate planning needs.